 Dubrovnik things to do – top 10 ideas!

-Looking for things to do in Dubrovnik?
+Were you looking for things to do in Dubrovnik?
 Don’t be fooled by the size of the city.
-It’s definitely not a one day vacation destination.
+It’s not a one-day vacation destination.
 For us who live in Dubrovnik, there’s something exciting to do all year round.
-Since you probably can’t move to Dubrovnik straight away, here’s a list for you to do while you’re here.
+Since you probably can’t move to Dubrovnik immediately, here’s a list for you to do while you’re here.
 You’re welcome!

-It doesn’t matter if you are adventure seeker, foodie, nature lover, cultural traveler, fan of Game of Thrones, traveling with family, or in any other group that we haven’t named here, you’ll make life long memories in the city often referred to as The Pearl of Adriatic.
+Are you an adventure seeker, foodie, nature lover, cultural traveller, or fan of Game of Thrones?
+Maybe you’re travelling with family or in a group?
+You’ll make lifelong memories in the city often referred to as The Pearl of Adriatic.

-Get awesome bird’s-eye views of the city and the islands from Mount Srd
+Get incredible bird’s-eye views of the city and the islands from Mount Srd

 Do not miss the mind-blowing panoramic sea views from Mount Srđ.
 Part of the Dinaric Alps mountain range, Srđ rises to a height of 1,352 feet.
-On clear days, you’ll get to see not only the beautiful Dubrovnik Old Town rooftops and the great city Walls, but also as far as 35 miles away to the Elafiti Islands.
+On clear days, you’ll see not only the beautiful Dubrovnik Old Town rooftops and the great City Walls but also as far as 35 miles away to the Elafiti Islands.

-You can hike to the top, take a cab, join a group tour or enjoy a panoramic ride with Dubrovnik Cable Car.
+You can hike to the top, take a cab, join a group tour or enjoy a scenic ride with Dubrovnik Cable Car.

-Along with the great views, there’s something for everyone – a great restaurant, a really interesting Museum of Croatian War of Independence and a buggy safari tour option.
+Along with the incredible scenery, there’s something for everyone – a great restaurant, a fascinating Museum of the Croatian War of Independence, and a buggy safari tour option.

-If you’re up for an adventure, do not miss the Panaroma zip line Dubrovnik experience.
+If you’re up for an adventure, do not miss the Panorama zip line Dubrovnik experience.
 We’re the biggest fans of the one that goes during sunsets.

-Spend a day or at least couple of hours on Lokrum Island
+Spend a day or at least a couple of hours on Lokrum Island

-This beautiful uninhabited island right across Villa Leoni is something truly special.
-Regular boats run every half an hour and when you step your foot on the island you’ll feel like you’re walking through the garden of Eden.
+This beautiful uninhabited island right across Villa Leoni is something extraordinary.
+Regular boats run every half an hour, and when you step your foot on the island, you’ll feel like you’re walking through the garden of Eden.